Edward Bernays

 Of his many books, Crystallizing Public Opinion (1923) and Propaganda (1928) gained special attention as early efforts to define and theorize the field of public relations.
 Citing works of writers such as Gustave Le Bon, Wilfred Trotter, Walter Lippmann, and Sigmund Freud (his own double uncle), he described the masses as irrational and subject to herd instinct—and he outlined how skilled practitioners could use crowd psychology and psychoanalysis to control them in desired ways.
 Bernays later synthesized many of these ideas in his postwar book, Public Relations (1945), which outlines the science of managing information released to the public by an organization, in a manner most advantageous to the organization.
 He does this by first providing an overview of the history of public relations, and then provides insight into its application.

 Bernays was named one of the 100 most influential Americans of the twentieth century by Life.
+Despite this recognition, his work has been linked to the rise of modern propaganda techniques that some argue have eroded democratic engagement and suppressed dissent.
 He was the subject of a full-length biography by Larry Tye entitled The Father of Spin (1999) and later an award-winning 2002 documentary for the BBC by Adam Curtis entitled The Century of the Self.

 Family and education

 Edward Bernays was born in Vienna to a Jewish family.
-His mother, Anna (1858–1955), was Sigmund Freud's sister, and his father Eli (1860–1921) was the brother of Freud's wife, Martha Bernays; their grandfather, Isaac Bernays, was the chief rabbi of Hamburg and a relative of the poet Heinrich Heine.
+His mother, Anna (1858–1955), was Sigmund Freud's sister, and his father Eli (1860–1921) was the brother of Freud's wife, Martha Bernays; their grandfather, Isaac Bernays (through their father Berman), was the chief rabbi of Hamburg and a relative of the poet Heinrich Heine.

 The Bernays family moved from Vienna to the United States in the 1890s.
-After Ely Bernays started working as a grain exporter at the Manhattan Produce Exchange, he sent for his wife and children.
+After Eli Bernays started working as a grain exporter at the Manhattan Produce Exchange, he sent for his wife and children.
 In 1892, his family moved to New York City, where Bernays attended DeWitt Clinton High School.
 In 1912 he graduated from Cornell University with a degree in agriculture, but chose journalism as his first career.

 He married Doris E. Fleischman in 1922.
 Fleischman was a member of the Lucy Stone League, a group which encouraged women to keep their names after marriage.

 Later, however, she changed her mind and her name, becoming Doris Bernays.
 By all accounts, Fleischman played a major though quiet role in the Bernays public relations business—including ghost-writing numerous memos and speeches, and publishing a newsletter.